pmadinei/pmadinei/README.md

 🌱 I’m currently learning advanced Machine Learning functions in Cognitive Neuroscience

-👯 I’m looking to collaborate on applied Machine Learning advancements in the Neuroscience domain
+👯 I’m looking to collaborate on applied Machine Learning advancements in the Cognitive Neuroscience domain

 📫 How to reach me: [Email Me!](mailto:parsamadinei@gmail.com)